Kintyre/ksconf/docs/source/install_advanced.rst

 ..  hint::  Missing pip?

-    If pip is missing from a RHSC then install the following rpm.
+    If pip is missing from a RHSC, then install the following rpm.

     ..  code-block:: sh

         yum install python27-python-pip

 Unfortunately, the ``ksconf`` entrypoint script (in the ``bin`` folder) will not work correctly on it's own because it doesn't know about the scl environment, nor is it in the default PATH.
-To solve this run the following:
+To solve this, run the following:

 ..  code-block:: sh